 Who’s it for: Pure Android fans on a budget who want substance with style.

 How much will it cost: $270

 Why we picked the Nokia 6.1:

-You’ll find a 5.5-inch IPS LCD screen in the Nokia 6.1 with a resolution of 1,920 x 1,080 pixels.
+You’ll find a 5.5-inch IPS LCD screen on the Nokia 6.1, with a resolution of 1,920 x 1,080 pixels.
 It’s a little dull, but perfectly legible in most conditions and good enough for the price.
-The processor is a Qualcomm Snapdragon 630, which performed well in our testing and that’s backed by 3GB of RAM and 32GB of storage or 4GB of RAM and 64GB of storage.
+The processor is a Qualcomm Snapdragon 630, which performed well in our testing.
+That’s backed by 3GB of RAM and 32GB of storage or 4GB of RAM and 64GB of storage.

 A 3,000mAh battery provides enough power to see you through a full day, and there’s a fingerprint sensor on the rear.
 One of the best things about the Nokia 6.1 is the complete absence of bloatware.
 As an Android One phone, there is no manufacturer “skin” or theme cluttering up the user interface.
 You can also expect speedy, long-term software updates, which is a rarity for budget phones.